Song of the Open Road

 Song of the Open Road is a 1944 musical comedy film directed by S. Sylvan Simon, from a screenplay by Irving Phillips and Edward Verdier.
 It was the debut film of teenage singer Jane Powell.
 Powell's real name was Suzanne Burce, but prior to the release of this film MGM assigned her the stage name "Jane Powell" (the name of the character she portrays in this film).

-Overview
+Plot

 Child film star Jane Powell, tired of her life being run by her stage mother, runs away from home and tries to lead a "normal" life at a Crops Corps camp.
 When a crop needs picking, Powell enlists the help of some celebrity friends.